 How Can I Figure Out My Estimated Taxes?

-If you use QuickBooks Self-Employed for your business, the program does the math for you and helps you figure out your estimated taxes so you can easily make the estimated tax deadline.
+If you use QuickBooks Self-Employed for your business, the program also does the math for you and helps you figure out your estimated taxes so you can easily make the estimated tax deadline.
 At the end of the year, QuickBooks Self-Employed gives you the ability to export your Schedule C information from QuickBooks Self-Employed to TurboTax to make your annual tax filing easier.

 How Can I Pay Estimated Tax Payments?